ixartz/awesome-saas-boilerplates/README.md

 List of SaaS boilerplates (starter kits) by stack

 *Did I miss something?
 Do you have a boilerplate to share?
-Drop me a message at msc.smirnov.am@gmail.com or create a PR*
+Drop me a message at zsmconsultnl@gmail.com or create a PR*

-> Do you need help with deploying your SaaS on AWS, creating email collector to capture leads, integrate payment providers, custom development?
+> Do you need help with deploying your SaaS on AWS, creating a POC or MVP, integrate payment providers, custom development?
 Contact me at https://smirnov-am.github.io/

 ## Ruby on Rails